praiskup/praiskup.github.io/_drafts/build-ordering-by-batches-in-copr.md

 - `python-copr-common` - common tooling, helpers, all of our packages depend on this, except for clients
-- `python-copr` - this is a client Python API that maps user requests to REST API, and allows a communication with the `copr-frontend`.
+- `python-copr` - this is a client Python API that maps user requests to REST API, and allows communication with the `copr-frontend`.
 - `copr-cli` - command-line client, transforms command-line requests to the Python API
 - `copr-frontend`, `copr-frontend`, `copr-dist-git`, `copr-keygen` - these are